 In short, because your character will be your strong point when trading on the Forex, it’s best to utilize a style that matches your individual personality type.
 While it’s true that market direction isn’t a big factor with in-and-out trading, the fast pace and hectic activity requires extreme self-discipline.

 When compared to short-term trading, the timeframe for medium-term trading isn’t significantly longer; usually ranging from just a few hours, up to 1-2 days.
-What primarily differentiates the two styles, however, is the amount of pips that the trader is looking to earn.
+What primarily differentiates the two styles, however, is a number of pips that the trader is looking to earn.
 In short-term trading, traders earn their profit from minor fluctuations in price, whereas medium-term traders are generally more interested in earning larger amounts of pips.
 Also, medium-term traders scrutinize which direction the market is moving, because they intend to hold their positions for longer periods of time.

 Like short-term trading, medium-term trading is a popular choice for new Forex traders, though as you gain experience, you may find yourself switching between the two styles.
 It’s important to note that medium-term trading also requires an immense amount of self-discipline in order to be successful.

 Unlike short-term, medium-term trading requires a broader market perspective, in addition to more robust analytical skills and higher levels of patience.
-This is because your position will be held for greater lengths of time, and you’ll need to have a firm understanding which direction your currency pair is moving, and construct your strategies accordingly.
+This is because your position will be held for greater lengths of time, and you’ll need to have a firm understanding which direction your currency pair is moving and construct your strategies accordingly.

 Long-term Forex trading involves holding your position for much longer periods of time, which can last anywhere from weeks to years.
 While there are many individual traders who utilize the long-term trading style, it is most often implemented by large financial institutions that have the ability to move hundreds of millions of dollars.
 From a research perspective, long-term Forex traders are required to be as up-to-date as possible on worldwide economic and political news, including interest rate cycles, economic growth cycles, currency policies, and more.